nuknae/evolution-sim/README.md

 ## Creature behavior

 1. Energy: Each creature has its own energy.
 The enery of a creature decreases constantly, and the decrease rate is proportional to the square root of the area of the creature.
 When energy is reduced to 0, the creature dies.
 Both the prey and the predator gains 1 energy each time it consumes its food.
-2. Scanning:: A creature scans  the nearby environment periodically.
+2. Scanning: A creature scans  the nearby environment periodically.
 If its food is within the scan area, the creature steers itself to the nearest food.
 The prey priorities survival, so if a predator is within the scan area, it steers to the opposite direction of the predator.
 3. Reproduction: When a creature has enough energy to spare, it performs dichotomy to reproduce.

 ## Creature traits